tale-toul/OCP4baremetalIPI/README.md

 ```
 $ tail -f ocp4/.openshift_install.log
 ```
-Check if the bootstrap VM has been created and is running in the provisioning node (nested virtualization):
+Check if the bootstrap V has been created and is running in the provisioning node (nested virtualization):
 ```
 [kni@provision ~]$ sudo virsh list --all
  Id        Name                            State